-A Planned Development Area is a zoning district which overlays as-ofright zoning regulations and can be allowed in select parts of the South End Neighborhood District.
+A Planned Development Area is a zoning district that functions as an overlay to as-of-right zoning regulations and can be allowed in select parts of the South End Neighborhood District.
 With respect to the zoning sub-districts in the Study Area today, PDAs are only allowed in NDAs and EDAs.
 The purpose of a PDA is to allow a development which is suitable to the area but may not be accommodated by the underlying zoning and provides jobs and housing to a mix of economic groups.
-Public benefits derived from PDAs, in addition to economic growth and diversification, may include amenities such as community or cultural space and improvements to the public realm such as improved streetscape design.
+Public benefits derived from PDAs, in addition to economic growth and diversification, may include amenities such as community or cultural space and improvements to the public realm, such as improved streetscape design.
 Developments with a mix of uses or a collection of buildings are typically considered for PDA designation and only parcels that are greater than one square acre are PDA-eligible.